-The domestic VAT reverse charge was recently introduced in the UK.
-It takes the responsibility of paying VAT to HMRC off the supplier and places it on the consumer instead in certain circumstances.
+The domestic VAT reverse charge was made mandatory for building and construction services in the UK in 2021.
+It takes the responsibility of paying VAT to HMRC off the supplier and places it on the consumer in certain circumstances.

 The reverse charge rules apply to companies operating in the Construction Industry Scheme (CIS).
-They’re intended to reduce what’s known as “missing trader fraud”—when a construction industry company or contractor charges VAT but then ceases trading.
-They effectively disappear before their return is due, keeping the money instead of paying it on.
+They’re intended to reduce what’s known as ‘missing trader fraud’—when a construction industry company or contractor charges VAT but then ceases trading.
+The traders effectively disappear before their return is due, keeping the money instead of paying it on.

 With the reverse charge, when a company or contractor hires a subcontractor, the subcontractor doesn’t charge VAT on their services.
 Instead, the hiring party pays the transaction VAT directly to HMRC in their own return.

 These rules apply to CIS contractors who hire subcontractors as well as subcontractors that are employed by contractors.
 If you fall under either category, take note that this practice could affect VAT compliance and cash flow.